Planter's House Hotel: History

 The second incarnation of the Planter's House Hotel hosted many prominent guests.
 Some notable residents of the hotel were Jefferson Davis, Abraham Lincoln, Andrew Jackson, U.S. Grant, and William F. Cody.
 Charles Dickens also stayed at the hotel and wrote favorably about it.
 Dickens devoted several pages of American Notes to St. Louis.
 He was impressed with many buildings in the city, including Planter's House, of which he wrote, "It is an excellent house, and the proprietors have most bountiful notions of providing the creature comforts."
 In March 1847, Henry Clay visited St. Louis and stayed at the Planter's House.
 A soiree was also given there in his honor.

 A meeting that ultimately kept Missouri in the Union during the Civil War occurred at the Planter's House Hotel on June 11, 1861.
 Gov. Claiborne Jackson and Gen. Sterling Price, representing secession, met with Col. Nathaniel Lyon and Frank Blair.
 Lyon rejected a proposal to partition the state, resulting in a series of battles in Missouri at Boonville, Lexington, Carthage, and finally Wilson Creek, near Springfield.
 Governor Benjamin Gratz Brown stayed there on May 3, 1871 (see image of hotel bill).

 In 1882, the Planter's House's proprietors were listed as J&J Gerardi and the assessed value of the property was $15,440.

 The second hotel was damaged by fire in 1887 and torn down in 1891.

 A new, grander, Planter's House Hotel was to be built to replace the fire-damaged building.
 Financing for the hotel was made possible when St. Louis was passed over to host the Columbian Exposition.
 Civic leaders in St. Louis had secured pledges of five million dollars, plus one million for entertainment at the fair.
 After the city lost the bid for the fair, the group offered a one-million-dollar bonus to the organization or individual who would build a first-class, fireproof hotel in St. Louis.
 Investors in the project chose a site at Fourth and Pine Street and hired Isaac Taylor to design the hotel.
 The new Planter's House Hotel had 400 rooms, an elegant main restaurant, a ladies' dining room, and various meeting and banquet rooms.
 Planter's Punch was invented at a previous incarnation of the hotel and at the third hotel bar, the Tom Collins was created by bartender Charles Dietrich.
 The lime, lemon, and gin drink was named after a regular and favored customer.

+On December 9, 1920, Sarah Elizabeth Mitchell Guernsey founded the National Society Daughters of the American Colonists at the hotel.
 The third Planter's House Hotel closed in 1922 and was later converted to an office building.
 The third hotel was the last, and was demolished in 1976 and replaced with Boatmen's Tower, which later became the Bank of America Building.